rossmintzer11/Cyber-Project1-DVWA-ELK/README.md

-# cyber-Project1-DVWA-ELK
+# Cyber Project1 Azure Instance of DVWA and ELK
-Azure network with DVWA and ELK stack for penetration testing
+Designed an Azure network with DVWA and ELK stack for penetration testing

 ## Automated ELK Stack Deployment